jtassia/You-Dont-Know-JS/up & going/ch2.md

 * `boolean`
 * `null` and `undefined`
 * `object`
-* (new to ES6) `symbol`
+* `symbol` (new to ES6)

-JavaScript provides a `typeof` operator which can examine a value and tell you what type it is.
+JavaScript provides a `typeof` operator that can examine a value and tell you what type it is:

 ```js
 var a;